marketmuse/editor/README.md

 }]
 ```

-### default plugins
+### Default plugins

 MMS editor comes with some default plugins, which could be found [here](/src/plugins).
-By default, these plugins will be applied, however it is possible to selectively apply the default plugins like so:
+By default, these plugins will be applied, however it is possible to selectively apply them like so:

 ```javascript